How to Choose the Best Free SEO Tools for your Business

 Buzzstream

 Buzzstream is a tool which has many feathers in its cap.
 It’s superb for outreach management, generating/scraping prospects and finding hidden details, such as contact details.
-Howver, make sure you structure your account well, or you will end up despising it.
+However, ensure you structure your account well, or you will despise it.

 Link removal can also be utilised even if you haven’t been hit with a penalty.

-You may have bought some links in the past, been on the wrong end of a negative SEO attack or even have your content posted on multiple sites and these links can still impact you.
-Removing these can do absolutely no harm and will keep you in the good books with google.
+You may have bought some links in the past, been on the wrong end of a negative SEO attack or even have your content posted on multiple sites, and these links can still impact you.
+Removing these cannot harm you and will keep you in the good books with Google.

-If you want to read a bit more about link removal, here’s some further reading, try:
+If you want to read more about link removal, here’s some further.
+Try:

 Disavow Tool

 When Google’s Disavow Tools was finally introduced, it was a long time coming.
-It basically highlights the sites to Google that you don’t want linking to your site.
+It highlights the sites to Google that you don’t want to link to your site.
 Simple as that.

 CognitiveSEO

-Cognitive is a monster of a tool, it helps with rankings, competitor research, backlink analysis, content auditing and most predominantly unnatural link detection and link removal.
+Cognitive is a tool monster; it helps with rankings, competitor research, backlink analysis, content auditing and, most predominantly, unnatural link detection and removal.

-It really is a fantastic tool, which has a preview screen so you can check the sites, before deciding whether to add to a disavow file or leave them as a link.
+It is a fantastic tool, which has a preview screen so you can check the sites before deciding whether to add them to a disavow file or leave them as a link.
 CognitiveSEO then creates a disavow file for you, which you can upload immediately to Google.
 Job done!

 6. Technical SEO tools